templwind/soul/docs/features/websockets.md

 ## Defining WebSockets in the API File

 WebSockets are defined in your API file using the `socket` keyword.
+Soul CLI supports both unidirectional and bidirectional WebSocket communications.
 Here's an example:

 ```
 @server (